 Healthy Active Learning

-That's why Sport New Zealand has partnered with the Ministry of Health and Education on the exciting initative Healthy Active Learning
+That's why Sport New Zealand Ihi Aotearoa has partnered with the Ministry of Health and the Minsitry of Education on the exciting initative Healthy Active Learning.

-The initiative involves co-design of local curriculum to improve tamariki wellbeing.
-Healthy Active Learning school and kura have access to:
+The initiative involves the co-design of local curriculum to improve tamariki wellbeing.
+Healthy Active Learning schools and kura have access to:

-• A skilled workforce who will collaboratively support school and kura to create healthy and active learning environments, and better connection to communities
+• A skilled workforce who will collaboratively support schools and kura to create healthy active learning environments and better connections to communities

 • Toolkits to create healthy food and drink environments